 6.1.1 Enrollment And Disenrollment Transactions

 220.127.116.11 General Requirements:

 - Arizona Health Care Cost Containment System (AHCCCS) enrolled individuals are considered enrolled with The Health Plan at the onset of their eligibility.
 They are provided an AHCCCS identification card listing their assigned Health Plan.
 This assignment is sent daily from AHCCCS to The Health Plan.

-- For a Non-Title XIX/XXI eligible person to be enrolled, providers must submit an 834 enrollment transaction to The Health Plan.
-All AHCCCS enrolled individuals with a mental health benefit are considered enrolled with The Health Plan at the time of their AHCCCS eligibility.
+- For a Non-Title XIX/XXI eligible person to be enrolled, providers follow the State Only and “crisis” enrollment processes.
+All AHCCCS enrolled individuals with a mental health benefit are considered enrolled with the Health Plan at the time of their AHCCCS eligibility

 - For a Non-Title XIX/XXI eligible person who receives a covered service, they must be enrolled effective the date of first contact by a provider.

 For Non-Title XIX/XXI eligible individuals, information necessary to complete an enrollment is usually collected during the intake and assessment process (see Section 12.6 - Assessment and Service Planning).

 For AHCCCS enrolled individuals, the 834 information will be provided to The Health Plan by AHCCCS.